AqwamCreates/DataPredict/docs/TermsAndConditions.md

 * If the User wish to remove the credits or source information from the User’s publication or presentation that uses the Library, the User shall seek the Licensor’s confirmation that the Library have been removed but may subject to commercial agreement.
 * Once the Licensor have agreed that the Library have been removed, the User may remove the credits or source information in all publications or presentations that uses the Library.

-## Compensatory Damages for Cheating, Cheat and Exploit Distribution, and Anti-Cheat and Anti-Exploit Evasion Distribution
+## Compensatory Damages for Cheating, Exploiting, Cheat and Exploit Distribution, and Anti-Cheat and Anti-Exploit Evasion Distribution

 In the event that the User engages in cheating, cheat development, cheat and exploit distribution, or anti-cheat and anti-exploit evasion distribution, and such actions result in damages to the person/company/organization that owns the target application or the Licensor, the User shall be liable for compensatory damages.
 These damages may include, but are not limited to, the following: